diso/wordpress-openid/readme.txt

 == Description ==

-**Upgrade Notes:** If you are upgrading to version 3.0 from a previous version, it is extremely important that you backup your blog before doing so.
-This release includes database changes that, though they have been thoroughly tested, may cause problems.
-You will also need to deactivate and reactivate the plugin after upgrading.

 OpenID is an [open standard][] that allows users to authenticate to websites without having to create a new password.
 This plugin allows users to login to their local WordPress account using an OpenID, as well as enabling commenters